Stat184-Fall2025/Sec3_FP_Ashley_Ting/README.md

 ## Overview

-This project explores how the Consumer Price Index (CPI) for food in the United States has changed over the past twenty years.
-By analyzing USDA Food Price Outlook data, we examine trends across time and food categories to understand how food price inflation has evolved, including notable shifts during major economic events like the COVID-19 pandemic.
+This project examines how food price inflation in the United States has changed over time using the Consumer Price Index (CPI).
+Specifically, we analyze the year by year CPI percentage change from 2005 to 2024 and summarize USDA forecasted values for 2025–2026.
+In addition, we extend the analysis to four specific food categories (eggs, pork, beef and veal, and fresh fruits) to highlight how inflation patterns differ substantially across food types.

+The goal of the project is to better understand long-term trends in food inflation, identify periods of unusually high or low price changes, and compare historical behavior with USDA forecasts.

 ### Interesting Insight